mvolkmann/blog/src/deno.md

 It can also be run from a command line (terminal), Node.js, and Deno.

+WebAssembly code executes much faster than JavaScript code.
+Some benchmarks show it to be an order of magnitude faster.
+Deno can execute WebAssembly code.
+It does this by utilizing the WebAssembly virtual machine provided by V8.

 TODO
 To compile Python to WebAssembly ...

 To compile Rust to WebAssembly ...

 To run WebAssembly code from a Deno program ...

+TODO: Create an example that demonstrates the performance difference
+TODO: between JavaScript and WebAssembly.
+Perhaps compute the total
+TODO: and average sales by category of a large number of transactions.

 ## Tidbits